Vishvamitra/AcerSwift1/README.md

+# Overview
-# Repository of configuration files for a minimal i3 setup
+This repository contains a relatively small amount of configuration files and scripts with the purpose of creating a minimal i3 desktop setup.
-## Suggestions
-1. Set user name as 'mattia'
 ## Software Requirements
+The following utilities and programs are addressed to in the configuration files.
 - [play with mpv](https://github.com/Thann/play-with-mpv)
 - [picom](https://github.com/yshui/picom)
 - [gallery-dl](https://github.com/mikf/gallery-dl)